Pablo-pixtm-365/class-DFA/README.md

-# Implementation of a class-DFA in python 3
+# Class-DFA in python 3
-Class of an Deterministic finite automaton in python 3
+Implemenration a class of an Deterministic finite automaton in python 3